cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 3. Navigate to the **DHCP server** of your local network and find the IP address assigned to your ESP32-cam.
 At this point, it's a good idea to assign a static address to it as well.
 (If you set a static address, then reboot the ESP32-cam before moving on.)

-4. Navigate to the ESP32-cam webUI on your local network.
+4. Navigate to the ESP32-cam webUI on your local network and start the configuration process (see below).

 ## Updating the template
 Tasmota templates are device-specific definitions of how their GPIO pins are assigned.
 As mentioned before, there are multiple ESP32-cam boards out there with different definitions.
 In my case, I'm using the **AI-Thinker cam** module and therefore, I should configure the Tasmota32 webcam server to use the [AITHINKER CAM template](https://tasmota.github.io/docs/ESP32/#aithinker-cam) instead of the default one.
 (If your ESP32-cam is different, then check [https://tasmota.github.io/docs/ESP32/](https://tasmota.github.io/docs/ESP32/) for the appropriate template and use that one instead of the AITHINKER CAM.)